-On the continental shelves off eastern Canada from Labrador to the Scotian Shelf, intense vertical mixing and convection during winter produce a cold layer that overlays a warmer deeper layer or occasionally may extend to the bottom.
+On the continental shelves off eastern Canada from Labrador to the Scotian Shelf, intense vertically mixing and convection during winter produce a cold layer that overlays a warmer deeper layer or occasionally may extend to the bottom.
 With spring heating, ice melt and increased river runoff, a fresh warm surface layer develops.
-The strong stratification in this upper layer inhibits downward heat transfer, and the waters below remain cold throughout the spring and summer.
-The latter are called the Cold Intermediate Layer (CIL) waters.
+The strong stratification in this upper layer inhibits heat transfer downwards, and the waters below remain cold throughout the spring and summer.
+The latter are called the cold intermediate layer (CIL) waters.

-Three standard hydrographic transects (Seal Island (across Hamilton Bank), off Bonavista Bay and along 47°N) are occupied each year during the summer by the Northwest Atlantic Fisheries Centre in St. John's, Newfoundland.
-The areal extent of the CIL, defined by waters <0°C, along each transect and the average of all of the transects are plotted in Fig. 20.
-The data are expressed as a ratio relative to the means over the period 1951-80.
-The annual variability in the cross-sectional areas of the CIL are highly correlated between transects.
-In 1992 the CIL was above normal by 20-40% but decreased from the peak values in 1990 and 1991.
-Other maxima occurred in 1972 and 1984-85, with distinct minima in the mid-1960s, the mid- to late-1970s and 1986-87 (Fig. 20).
-The timing of the CIL maxima corresponded roughly with minima in the water and air temperatures and maxima in ice coverage, as noted earlier by Petrie et al. (1992).
+Four standard hydrographic transacts (Hamilton Bank, off White Bay, off Bonavista Bay and along 47°N) are occupied each year during the summer by the Northwest Atlantic Fisheries Center in St. John's, Newfoundland.
+The areal extent of the CIL, defined by waters <0°C, along each transact and the average of all of the transacts are plotted in Fig. 21.
+The data are expressed as a ratio relative to the means over the period 1978-92.
+The annual variability in the cross-sectional areas of the CIL are highly correlated between transects, a result observed earlier by Petrie et al. (1992).
+In 1992 the CIL was slightly above normal having decreased from the peak values in 1990 or 1991.
+The area of the CIL along the four transects show a maximum around 1984-85, a minimum in 1986-87, and the peak in 1990-91 (Fig. 21).
+The CIL maxima correspond roughly with minima in the water and air temperatures and maxima in ice coverage as had also been noted by Petrie et al. (1992).